 [6] Strickland, GT.
 2006.
 “Liver disease in Egypt: Hepatitis C superseded schistosomiasis as a result of iatrogenic and biological factors”.
 Hepatology.
 43(5):915-922.

-Anxiety
+Study quality fixed effects: Anxiety

 Fixed effects explain the bias and variation of noisy measurements in terms of demographic, epidemiologic and study-specific variables.
-Unlike random effects that vary by geographic unit, fixed effects have covariates that differ by study or country-year.
-Frequently in meta-analysis of psychological disorders, such as anxiety, studies use different recall periods in the measurement of epidemiologic rates.
+Unlike random effects that vary by geographic unit, fixed effects have covariates that differ by study or by country and year.
+Frequently in meta-analysis of mental disorders, such as anxiety, studies use different recall periods in the measurement of epidemiologic rates.
 In this case, fixed effect study-level covariates explain the bias of the measurements resulting from different recall periods.

-Anxiety disorders encompass several conditions characterized by prominent anxiety at a level which interferes with daily life.
+Anxiety disorders include at least eight separate conditions each characterized by prominent anxiety at a level which interferes with daily life.
+As there is a lot of co-morbidity between individual anxiety disorders, the expert group decided to model all anxiety disorders together as a single condition for GBD.
 Not all anxiety disorders manifest in similar ways.
 While generalized anxiety disorder is typically marked by persistent worry, panic disorder is usually characterized by intense fear for discrete periods of time [1].

 Anxiety disorders do not have a consistent recall period for the measurement of epidemiological rates.
 Therefore the data from meta-analysis has studies with measurements of point prevalence and period prevalence (i.e. 6-month or past year prevalence).
 Due to the high remission rate for anxiety disorders, period prevalence is typically higher than point prevalence as seen in the figure below.